aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/composing-expressions/working-with-types/_index.md

 ﻿---
-title: Working with Types – Aspose.Words for Java
+title: Working with Types in Java
 articleTitle: Working with Types
 linktitle: Working with Types
 description: "Use external visible types in template expressions when building a report Java."